Cheos137/baastiMod/README.md

 ## What can I do with the mod?

-Well... this mod is very likely to become a quite random assortment of features.
+Well... this mod is very likely to become a quite random assortment of features.<br>
 Current featues include:
 * The 'Undying' enchantment

 ## I found a bug.

 Report it!
-There's nothing that'll stop you from doing that, right?
+There's nothing that'll stop you from doing that, right?<br>
 No, really.
 We're really happy for every bug report, because really... wo want's a bugged mod?